xschul/IMAProxy/README.md

 h1 python3 proxy.py
 ```

-Now, you can launch [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) on the host h2 or you can simply retrieve the first email inside your INBOX using:
+Now, you can launch [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) on the host h2 or you can run the tests:

 ```
-h2 python3 client.py $outlookAccount $password
+h2 python3 tests.py $userAccount $password
 ```

-With these commands, every requests from h2 will be send to h1.
-Then, h1 will transmit these requests to "imap-mail.outlook.com" and send the reponses back to h2.

 ## Built With